-Many Nepalese fled from Nepal when it became a nation-state in the 1950's.
-To escape the demands of the state and enhance their standard of living, they settled in various parts of northern India, as well as the neighboring countries of Myanmar, Bangladesh, and Bhutan.
+Many Nepalese left Nepal when it became a nation-state in the 1950s.
+They settled in various parts of northern India, as well as the neighboring countries of Myanmar, Bangladesh, and Bhutan.

 Myanmar (formerly known as Burma) is a uniquely unspoiled country where there is little public pressure to modernize.
 This has allowed the country to maintain its traditional charm.
 The people who live there lead very simple lives.
 The official language is Burmese, but more than 100 distinct languages are spoken.
 The Nepalese population speak Khas Kura, a form of Nepali.

 Although a majority of the people living in Myanmar are Buddhists, the Nepalese make up a very small Hindu minority.
 Like other Hindu, the Nepalese belong to a caste structure which has only two categories: upper class landowners and lower class servants.

 Most of the Nepalese in Myanmar are farmers.
 Only the poorest families do not own land.
 Wet rice is grown during the monsoon season, whereas dry rice, maize, millet, and wheat are raised on the drier land during the summer and winter months.
 The Nepalese also cultivate vegetable gardens to feed their families.
 Most of the farmers raise buffalo and goats for meat and cows for milk.

 Nepalese villages consist of loosely grouped homes surrounded by farm land.
 The villages are generally situated near rivers or springs, and the homes are connected by footpaths.
 Sometimes the paths meet together near a large tree that is used as a meeting place for the villagers, as well as a resting place for travelers.
 There are also a number of larger towns where the important temples or monasteries are located.